• Skip to main content

 public static int findMin(int[] numbers, int startIndex, int endIndex) {

-// if size = 0 means whole array
+// If size = 0 means whole array has been traversed

 return numbers[startIndex]; // stopping condition